 As organizations embrace digital transformation and innovative ways of working in the current pandemic, keeping sensitive business information safe is a growing challenge for employers and employees.
 Studies indicate that nearly 25% of employees working from home do not know what security protocols are in place on their devices, making them at risk of cyberattacks.
 A vital step to keeping data safe and reducing the likelihood of data breaches is to establish practices of cyber hygiene for employees.
+A vulnerability management solution can safe keep a business information and avoid it by being hacked.

 It also provides them with a basic understanding of their role in protecting and maintaining your IT systems and devices, allowing them to initiate better incident response and provide immediate and effective defense against cybersecurity remotely.
 This article will take a comprehensive look at how you can effectively foster cyber hygiene practices among your remote employees.